Azure/azure-iot-sdk-node/readme.md

 | Device Provisioning Service                           | :large_orange_diamond: | :large_orange_diamond: | :large_orange_diamond: | :large_orange_diamond: | :large_orange_diamond: |                                                                                                                                                                                                                                                                                                                                                                                                    |

 ## How to use the Azure IoT SDKs for Node.js
+[ATTN:CONTENT REQUIRED - doc/node-devbox-setup.md does not use the recursive switch in its clone instructions.
+Please update that doc or remove it from the instructinos here.]

 Devices and data sources in an IoT solution can range from a simple network-connected sensor to a powerful, standalone computing device.
 Devices may have limited processing capability, memory, communication bandwidth, and communication protocol support.
 The IoT device SDKs enable you to implement client applications for a wide variety of devices.